soz-live/soz-live.github.io/about.md

 - Reduced code duplication.
 - Ease of extending classes.
-- Adding to the functionality of CAD.
+- Adding to functionality.
+- Automated documentation of code.

 ## LIVE

 ### The What of LIVE

 **LIVE** is a Node-based User Interface (UI) written in **SOZ** that enables the user to create visual models for iterative design.
+The routines are built into the core of **SOZ**, and consist of around 1000 lines of code.

 ### The How of LIVE

-The routines are built into the Core of **SOZ**, and consist of around 1000 lines of code.

 **LIVE** objects, such as Nodes and Links, are created in PaperSpace while the modelling entities are created in ModelSpace.
 This enables complex models and arrangements to be created, enabling iterative design of the models.

 ## The Vision

-The vision is to provide a better way of programming Lisp in CAD with immediate benefits to coders, users and the community.
+The vision is to provide a better way of programming Lisp inside of CAD with immediate benefits to coders, users and the community.
 By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project aims to create a niche product capable of providing the user with a means of generating itarative models and the coder with a basis to develop the project's code-base in new directions.